The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-While many speculators buy and sell cryptocurrency for profit, another group of crypto owners enjoy the income created through staking rewards.
+The incentive for staking is earning rewards.
 Staking rewards are a kind of income paid to crypto owners who help regulate and validate a cryptocurrency’s transactions.
 In that sense, staking rewards are like a dividend or interest on a savings account but with much greater risk.
 Rewards are paid in the cryptocurrency that you’re staking.

-Here’s how you can earn income through cryptocurrency staking and an explanation of the risks for doing so.
+For now, here’s how you can earn income through cryptocurrency staking and an explanation of the risks of doing so.

 What is crypto staking?